 Q: How long do ball pythons live?

 A: Ball pythons have an average lifespan of at least 25 – 30 years.
-While some specimens can go up to 35 years with proper care.
+At the same time, some specimens can go up to 35 years with proper care.

 Q: Is it okay to house 2 ball pythons together?

 You can house ball pythons together if you have a big tank.
-If you choose to do so, then you need to make sure that neither snake must not have any diseases before placing them together.
+If you choose to do so, you need to ensure that neither snake must have any diseases before placing them together.

-Most of the time, however, it is better not to house 2 ball pythons together.
-Snakes are solitary animals and they do not get lonely.
-They are perfectly happy having their own room.
-Roommates can make snakes feel threatened and cause behavioral issues which can make them stop eating and get sick.
+However, most of the time, it is better not to house 2 ball pythons together.
+Snakes are solitary animals, and they do not get lonely.
+They are pleased to have their own room.
+Roommates can make snakes feel threatened and cause behavioral issues, making them stop eating and getting sick.

-Not only that, there have been some documented cases of ball python cannibalism.
+Not only that, but there have also been some documented cases of ball python cannibalism.

 Q: How often do I need to clean the best ball python enclosure?